PacoReinaCampo/MPSoC-DV/certification/book/chapters/chapter1.md

 # INTRODUCTION

-DO-254, formally known as "Design Assurance Guidance for Airborne Electronic Hardware," is a guideline developed by RTCA to ensure the safety and reliability of airborne electronic hardware used in civil aviation.
+DO-254, formally known as "Design Assurance Guidance for Airborne Electronic Hardware", is a guideline developed by RTCA to ensure the safety and reliability of airborne electronic hardware used in civil aviation.
 This document outlines the best practices and methodologies for designing, verifying, and validating electronic hardware to meet safety and certification requirements set by aviation authorities.

 ## PURPOSE